sucitw/python-script-in-NiFi/README.md

 # Python Script Examples in NiFi
-This space contains python script exsamples for using in Apache NiFi's scripting components, especially the ExecuteScript processor.
+This space contains python script examples for using in Apache NiFi's scripting components, especially the ExecuteScript processor.

 ## ExecuteScript Samples